An ad for the computer game Hitman: Absolution , viewed on the YouTube channel and Facebook pages for the Hitman game series:

 After a long report Ofcom concluded:

-In this case, it is clear that viewers were presented only with viewpoints supportive of the Russian Government's policy on this particular matter of political controversy and matter relating to current public policy (NATO missile deployment in Eastern
+In this case, it is clear that viewers were presented only with viewpoints supportive of the Russian Government's policy on this particular matter of political controversy and matter relating to current public policy (NATO missile deployment in

-therefore considered The Diplomacy of Defence breached Rule 5.5 of the Code.
+expression.
+Ofcom therefore considered The Diplomacy of Defence breached Rule 5.5 of the Code.

 Calendar News is ITV Yorkshire's half-hour early evening local news programme.